 For about two months now my whole body had been itchy and will sometimes break out into a rash.
 I tried switching soaps and laundry detergent; I just don't know what it is.
 It's on my arms, legs, back, inner thighs, feet, etc. I'm scared and really want to find out what's wrong and stop itching.

-A common skin condition called dermatitis may be the source of your itchy skin.
 If your skin is red, sore, or inflamed, you may be experiencing contact dermatitis.
-Contact dermatitis occurs when your skin comes into contact with an irritant or allergen, and often looks and feels much like a burn.
-There are two types of contact dermatitis:
+Contact dermatitis occurs when your skin comes into contact with an irritant or allergen, and often looks and feels much like a sunburn.
+More specifically:

-Irritant dermatitis occurs when the skin comes into contact with acidic substances such as soaps, detergents, and fabric softeners.
-You mentioned that you’ve switched soaps and laundry detergent, so it’s possible that your skin is reacting to another irritant, such as latex gloves, shampoos, pesticides, hair dyes, or cement.
+- Irritant contact dermatitis occurs when the skin comes into contact with acidic substances such as soaps, detergents, and fabric softeners.
+You mentioned that you’ve switched soaps and laundry detergent, so it’s possible that your skin is reacting to another irritant, such as latex gloves, shampoos, pesticides, hair dyes, or cement, among others.

 - Allergic contact dermatitis, which usually manifests as a streaky or patchy rash, occurs when the skin touches or rubs against various allergens.
-Although allergens vary from person to person, common ones include nail polish, fragrances, topical antibiotics, eyelash or toupee adhesives, nickel, poison ivy or oak, and latex.
+Though the type of allergen may vary from person to person, common culprits include nail polish, fragrances, topical antibiotics, eyelash or toupee adhesives, nickel, poison ivy or oak, and latex.
+Latex allergies are particularly common and are typically non-life threatening.
 Allergic contact dermatitis might appear even if you’ve been exposed to the allergen many times before with no previous reaction.
-However, it can take 24 to 48 hours for the rash to even appear post-exposure, which complicates the process of narrowing down the exact source of the reaction.
+However, it may take 24 to 48 hours for the rash to even appear post-exposure, which can make the process of narrowing down the exact source of the reaction somewhat complicated.

 - Rinse the affected area with plain lukewarm water to get rid of any residual traces of the irritant or allergen on the skin.